FRITZ!Box 6890 LTE Service - Knowledge Base

 - Remove all devices and cables from the LAN ports and the USB port on the FRITZ!Box.
 If no devices are connected, connect a computer to a LAN port on the FRITZ!Box.

-- If the issue no longer occurs, then a device connected to the FRITZ!Box was transmitting interference to the FRITZ!Box or the computer now channels it off.
+- If the error no longer occurs, then a device connected to the FRITZ!Box was transmitting interference to the FRITZ!Box or the computer now channels it off.
 Usually, you can eliminate the cause of the interference through one of these measures:

 Important:If the problem occurs with a FRITZ!Powerline adapter, use the UTP network cable included with the FRITZ!Powerline adapter.